Uncommon but widespread.

-OVERALL: Certain specimens of this mushroom can look stunning, others have a subtle hue where it is almost un-noticable, but the Amethyst Chanterelle is more common than I believe the books and distribution maps give credit.
+Certain specimens of this mushroom can look stunning, others have a subtle hue where it is almost un-noticable, but the Amethyst Chanterelle is more common than I believe the books and distribution maps give credit.
 One problem is that it is not well described in field guides and in most isn't even in, so how would people know about, especially when it looks almost identical to the ordinary Chanterelle (Cantharellus cibarius).
 So what are you looking for, well in extreme examples of this species the cap would look totally lilac with the usually yellow underneath and stem, in more typically examples then it has slightly purple scales usually in the centre of the cap but it can be faint or in some cases the colour is much more towards the edge of the cap.
-I have found both these species growing relatively close together and when you see them side by side I found the Amethyst chanterelle has less of a bold yellow colour, the underneath is pale and it is less ‘golden’.
-Even if you mis-identified one for the other it is fine as they are both as edible and tasty as each other, it is one of those things I want people to look for as a) it is important to know exactly which species you are picking and b) the Amethyst Chanterelle is probably more common than we realise and it would be good to find out if people are picking one, the other or both and perhaps we can get a true idea of how common this species is.
+I have found both these species growing relatively close together and when you see them side by side I found the Amethyst chanterelle has less of a bold yellow colour, the underneath is pale and it is less ‘golden’ - see cap pic above.

-HABITAT: usually under broadleaf trees, especially Beech (Fagus), Oak (Quercus) and Birch (Betula).
-It has rarely been recorded with coniferous trees.
+Usually under broadleaf trees, especially Beech (Fagus), Oak (Quercus) and Birch (Betula).
+It has rarely been recorded with coniferous trees. found across the UK.